sheldonucr/EMspice/README.md

 This project was funded by National Science Fundation (CCF-1816361 and CCF-1527324).
 See details at https://intra.ece.ucr.edu/~stan/project/vsclab_wiki_new/index.php/VLSI_reliability,_resilience,_fault-tolerant_computing_and_dynamic_reliability_management

-## The major components of the codes
+## The major components of the program

 **ICC to spice code in "EMspice_python/icc2spice/"**